How I Got Into a Fight with a Doctor

 Some binders and supplements reduce your toxic load of glutamate, ammonia and quinolinic acid, which are three excitotoxic compounds that are unleashed with antibiotic use.
 You want to reduce those.
 They can make your brain buzz, or limbs vibrate, or induce restless legs, seizures, clusters, migraines, fasciculations and severe insomnia.
 Now, it’s time for you to stop suffering.

-💪 Fight for yourself, or your loved one, and if you want, bring along a pit bull like me!
+Fight for yourself, and your loved ones!
+And if you want, bring along a little pit bull me!💪

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.